 (e) Perforated pipe must be installed at least 2 inches above the bottom and along the full length of the trench and must be covered by a minimum of 10 inches of drain media.

-(f) The perforated pipe must be installed on a uniform grade of 0.2 to 0.4 feet of fall per 100 feet.

-(g) The curtain drain must be filled with drain media to within 12 inches of the ground surface.
+(f) The curtain drain must be filled with drain media to within 12 inches of the ground surface.

-(h) Outlet pipe must be rigid, smooth-wall, solid PVC pipe meeting or exceeding ASTM Standard D-3034 with a minimum diameter of 4 inches.
+(g) Outlet pipe must be rigid, smooth-wall, solid PVC pipe meeting or exceeding ASTM Standard D-3034 with a minimum diameter of 4 inches.
 A flap gate or rodent guard must be installed.

-(i) Filter fabric must be placed over the drain media.
+(h) Filter fabric must be placed over the drain media.

 [ED.
 NOTE: Tables referenced are available from the agency.]